Heather Booth: Midwest Academy and community organizing

+In May 2023 in Washington, Senator Bernie Sanders keynoted a 50th-anniversary celebration of the Midwest Academy, which included alumni from its training programs.

 In 1978, Booth proposed and helped to found an alliance of citizen-activist and labor organizations called the Citizen Labor Energy Coalition, often referred to as CLEC.
 The group chose her as its executive director at its first meeting and began work toward overcoming the mutual distaste that was seen to exist between the major elements of the New Left and the leadership of the AFL–CIO.
 In the words of labor historian Andrew Battista, CLEC addressed "a crucial issue of American public life: the relationship between the decline of organized labor and the decay of liberal and progressive politics."
 CLEC's lasting contribution is seen to be the establishment of new citizen-labor activist groups at the state level.

 The experience she gained as president of the Midwest Academy and the many contacts she made with people who attended its training programs enabled her to set up Citizen Action, a nationwide coalition of local activist groups.
 Set up in 1980, Citizen Action gradually absorbed the statewide groups set up by CLEC and, eventually, CLEC itself.
 By 1989 the new coalition had a membership of two million people with 24 state affiliates.
 The issues it took on included plant closings, affordable health care, high energy costs, toxic waste sites, and similar problems, most of them having a degree of bipartisan support.
 Largely influenced by the negative fallout following the 1980 election of Ronald Reagan, Citizen Action began to move away from the nonpartisan activism of the other organizations that Booth had founded.
 Departing from her previous practice, she began to take first steps toward entering mainstream politics by helping to defeat Republican candidates for office.